 Sounds Fairly Natural At A Distance From The Sound Source

-At a fair distance where the proximity effect does not overly colour the sound, the bidirectional microphone sounds quite natural.
+The bidirectional microphone sounds quite natural at a fair distance where the proximity effect does not overly colour the sound.

 Its rear pickup captures a lot of the ambience of the acoustic environment.
 If the bidirectional mic is pointed at its intended sound source, the rear pickup will often capture the important initial reflections of the room.
 This adds to the “realness” of the sound.